 Once the pieces are cut, the fun part starts.

-Students take their pile of chopped up painting and give one or two (depending on how many pieces they have) to classmates until they have run out.
-We asked our students to start at their desk and pass out one to every desk until they ran out.
-If they still had some leftover, they could pass them out to whomever they liked.
+Students take their pile of chopped-up painting strips and give one or two (depending on how many pieces they have) to each classmate until they have run out.
+We asked our students to start at their desks and pass out one to every desk until they ran out.
+If they still had some leftovers, they could pass them out to whomever they liked.

-This meant every students now have one copy of their own paint and then one pile of pieces from everyone else in the class.
+This meant every student now had one copy of their own painting and then one pile of pieces from everyone else in the class.

 Now they had materials to make their own piece of art.

 Some students chose to do some weaving.
 They cut straight lines into their original painting and then wove pieces from the class through it.
-When the weaving was done, we allowed students to use a little white glue or tape to secure the edges.
-Some students cut out shapes and then attached these to other papers.
+Once the weaving was done, we allowed students to use a little white glue or tape to secure the edges.
+Next, students cut out shapes and attached them to other papers.

 Other students glued all the pieces like stripes onto a piece of paper.
-They cut out shapes (almost all of them were hearts) and then attached these to their paintings or pieces of paper.
+They cut out shapes (for example, hearts) and then attached these to their paintings or pieces of paper.

 And yet other students glued the strips down in all different directions and then cut out shapes.
-We had lots of hearts, but some students did other things like spell out kind.
+As a result, we had lots of hearts.
+Some students spelled out words.
+For example, words like kind, love or friend.

 We put all of these pieces of art on one bulletin board (which we let the kids design and put together).
-They put all of their art up together.
-We titled our display We are All Woven Together.
+Students put their art up together and titled our display: We are All Woven Together.

 Videos that Show Kindness